Shut Up 'n Play Yer Guitar

-Shut Up 'n Play Yer Guitar, a project consisting of Shut Up 'n Play Yer Guitar, Shut Up 'n Play Yer Guitar Some More and Return of the Son of Shut Up 'n Play Yer Guitar, is a series of albums by Frank Zappa.
-The albums consist solely of electric guitar instrumentals and improvised solos played by Zappa and featuring a wide variety of backing musicians.
+Shut Up 'n Play Yer Guitar is a series of three albums - Shut Up 'n Play Yer Guitar, Shut Up 'n Play Yer Guitar Some More, and Return of the Son of Shut Up 'n Play Yer Guitar - released by American musician Frank Zappa in 1981.
+The albums consist solely of electric guitar instrumentals and improvised solos (mostly) played live by Zappa and featuring a wide variety of backing musicians.

 The music was well received by critics, and Zappa subsequently produced additional albums focusing solely on guitar-oriented instrumental music.

 The albums were initially released as individual LPs in May 1981 on Barking Pumpkin Records and sold only through mail order in the United States.
 The recordings were subsequently reissued as a triple album box set in 1982 and distributed by CBS Records in Europe.
 The complete package later appeared as a two CD set.

 Background

 After the release of Joe's Garage, Frank Zappa set up his home studio, the Utility Muffin Research Kitchen, and planned to release a triple LP live album called Warts and All.
 As this project neared completion, Zappa found it to be "unwieldy" due to its length.
 Zappa later conceived the Shut Up 'N Play Yer Guitar series, which contained two tracks originally prepared for Warts and All.